joe-elliott/cert-exporter/docs/deploy.md

     	Kubernetes namespace to list secrets.
   -secrets-namespaces string
         Kubernetes comma-delimited list of namespaces to search for secrets.
+  -secrets-namespace-label-selector value
+        Label selector to find namespaces in which to find secrets to publish as metrics.
   -configmaps-annotation-selector string
     	Annotation selector to find configmaps to publish as metrics.
   -configmaps-exclude-glob value